jasonchiawenchien/react-display-image-list-s5/README.md

 This project allows users to search for images using the Unsplash API and displays them in a responsive grid layout.
 It is rebuilt based on Stephen Grider's courses on Udemy, Section 5 (Using an API with React).

-This project allows users to search for images using the Unsplash API and displays them in a responsive grid layout.
-It is rebuilt based on Stephen Grider's courses on Udemy, Section 5 (Using an API with React).

 ## Features

 -   Seach functionality to find images based on user input.